 - Outside fan is not working

 The purpose of the outside fan is to extract the heat from your home to the outside air.
 If the fan outside is not working it can be susceptible to overheating and even permanent damage to the compressor.
-While your HVAC technician will clean your outdoor unit during annual AC maintenance, it’s a good idea to conduct some regular cleaning of your own.
-Learn how to clean your outside air conditioner unit.
+If the outside fan is not working we recommend calling out a technician immediately as to avoid more costly, long term damage.